 As the writer moves through the sections of the document, the add-in dynamically updates the appropriate Section L, M, and C information for the section the cursor is in.
 The add-in also provides a proposal outline to the left side of the document the writer is working on, with the writer’s assigned areas indicated as editable and those areas not assigned to her shown as locked.
 The writer can see the paragraph headings, making it easy to understand the flow of the document.
 But the writer cannot see any area of the proposal except what is assigned to them.

 Using the information in the add-ins, and NOT in the document itself, the writers can focus on the flow of the document, page length, and everything else about making their writing as strong, and as compliant, as possible.
 When each writer completes their section, they simply save it back to OneTeam.

 When the Proposal Manager is ready to compile the writer packages back into one technical document, she simply selects the five (in my scenario) writer packages, tells OneTeam to “Merge Writer Packages,” and in seconds receives a single document ready for color team review.
 No need to strip out L, M, and C info.
 No need to worry about writers working in the wrong areas of a proposal.
 No more Word ninja strategy.

 This article has just scraped the surface of the proposal capability that OneTeam brings to federal contractors.
+OneTeam is a great solution for any business contracting for the US government, including construction proposals, small businesses, and GSA federal supply schedule holders.
 Learn more here.